…but I ended up writing one of the fastest JavaScript CSV parsers out there.

 Minimize creation of temporary arrays and objects

 Creating values, objects, and arrays takes time and memory.
-Having the garbage collector clean them up afterwards takes time too.
+Having the garbage collector clean them up afterward takes time too.
 We regularly create temporary objects to pass from one function to another, and this often makes sense.
 To optimize performance though, we should minimize the amount of temporary objects and arrays.

 One clear example is what we see in the benchmark from the CSV libraries that do not support nested JSON objects.
 In that case, we first convert the nested JSON objects into flattened objects, and then the CSV library loops over the flattened objects and generates the CSV output.
 The flattened JSON objects are temporary, and this intermediate step worsens the performance.
 The csv42 has a different approach: it works with getter and setter functions which can read nested fields and directly output them to CSV without need for creating a temporary object.